EdytaKal/HR_data_analysis/README.md

-# Employement Data Analysis For A Medium Size USA Company
+# Employement Data Analysis For A Medium Size USA Company from 2006-2018
 ## Intro
 Hiring new people takes a lot of effort and resources.
 That is why it is important to identify the profile of a good employee and recognise through which resources have they been hired.
 Another thing useful to know is the profile of people most likely to quit.
 By recognising this, the employee can then think of ways of attracting the potentially